Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 Your assignment feedback will inform you of the grading criteria applied.
 You have access to these to build in the appropriate features of strong work.

-Further details about the presentation of your work are available in the CASE Toolkit for HE.
+Further details about the presentation of your work are available in the Assignment Life Cycle.

 Any report, regardless of style, is very different from an essay.
 Reports are designed to be selective in information given, and the correct compilation and layout of a report is arguably as important as the material it contains.